What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

 “When you are working on a new piece of content, it’s easy to feel like you have an infinite amount of time before it needs to be finished, but once the deadline is upon you, there’s a lot of pressure to get things done fast.
 That’s why I recommend creating a schedule as soon as possible—it will help keep you on track and ensure that your content is ready with plenty of time to spare!”

-Plaky is a perfect content planning app that offers a pre-made content calendar template that can spare you the trouble of creating your content calendar from scratch.
+As a perfect content planning tool, Plaky offers a pre-made content calendar template that can spare you the trouble of creating your content calendar from scratch.

 - Owner — to tag content creators,